GronlunE/IDS-Synthesis-with-XTTS/README.md

 # Voice-cloning-Analysis
 Analysing the voice cloning capabilities of a TTS model

-How to measure: auditory perception (speech style, speaker identity, noisiness), Praat analysis (intonation).
+How to measure:

+1. Auditory perception (speech style, speaker identity, noisiness)
+2. Praat analysis (intonation).

 What we want to know: